Policies of the Triton Principal Herald

 2.13.8.2 Violations of this confidentiality may result in the offending scribe losing the privilege of receiving advance assignments.

-2.13.9 All scrolls, once given to Undine, the official court herald or other Royal representative, become the property of the Kingdom until they are delivered to the recipient.
+2.13.9 All scrolls, once given to Undine, the official court herald or other Royal representative, become the property of the Kingdom until delivery to the recipient.

 2.13.10 Private commissions are permitted and encouraged.
 Undine must be notified of the commission to prevent duplicate assignments.
 Neither Undine nor the Office of the Clerk Signet has any responsibility or authority to ensure that the commissioned scroll meets current guidelines.

-2.13.11 The Scrivener Royal is a Kingdom Notable chosen through competition overseen by the Undine Pursuivant.
-The position is held for a 6 month term, changing at each Coronation.
+2.13.11 The Scrivener Royal is a Kingdom Notable chosen through a competition overseen by the Undine Pursuivant.
+The position is held for a 6-month term, changing at each Coronation.
 Duties are to be a scribal assistant to the Crown and the Signet Office, primarily dealing with scroll production and any special scribal needs at events.
-The Crown may have additional duties which They wish for the Scrivener Royal to perform.
+The Crown may have additional duties which they wish for the Scrivener Royal to perform.

-2.14.2 The exchequer of the College of Heralds & Scribes is the Coral Branch Pursuivant and will maintain a working knowledge of laws and policies involving the use and control of the College of Heralds & Scribes assets, both financial and tangible.
+2.14.2 The exchequer of the College of Heralds & Scribes is the Coral Branch Pursuivant and shall maintain a working knowledge of laws and policies involving the use and control of the College of Heralds & Scribes' assets, both financial and tangible.

 2.14.3 Coral Branch will preserve all records and produce all reports required by Society or Kingdom policy with the assistance of the Kingdom Exchequer where required; serves as a signatory on the bank account of the Atlantian College of Heralds & Scribes; and serves on the CoHS Financial Committee.

 2.14.5 Coral Branch will report directly to the Kingdom Chancellor of the Exchequer in all financial matters.
-All reports should be made on the approved quarterly report forms.
-All required forms must be attached and completed when the form is submitted; this includes copies of all bank statements for that quarter.
+Reports shall be on the approved quarterly report forms.
+All required forms, including copies of all bank statements, shall be included and completed when upon submission of the form.
 The Triton Principal Herald and the College of Heralds Exchequer should sign the report.
-Signed copies of the report should be sent to the Kingdom Exchequer and the Triton Principal Herald for retention in their files.
+Signed copies of the report shall be sent to the Kingdom Exchequer and the Triton Principal Herald for retention in their files.
 Coral Branch should also retain a signed copy of the report as part of the permanent exchequer files.

 2.14.7 The Golden Dolphin Herald will maintain a monthly record of all deposits made to include the date of deposit, the modern name of the submitter, the SCA name of the submitter, the address of the submitter, as well as the amount received and the type of submission (names, badges and arms).
-This information will be forwarded to Coral Branch on a monthly basis, to be received no later than two weeks after the end of each month.
+Payments shall be reconciled with Coral Branch monthly, to be received no later than the 14th day of each month.
 Deposits made by Golden Dolphin must be reconciled against bank statements within one week of the receipt of the list from Golden Dolphin.

-2.14.10 Meetings of the College of Heralds & Scribes Financial Committee may be held in person, by telephone or by electronic means (e.g., by exchange of email).
+2.14.10 Meetings of the College of Heralds & Scribes Financial Committee may be held in person, by telephone or by electronic means (e.g., by exchange of email or video conference).
 If such meetings are held in person or by telephone, it is the responsibility of the Coral Branch Pursuivant to create and preserve a written record of all decisions of the committee.
 If the meeting is held by email, then Coral Branch may opt to retain copies of all relevant emails as the permanent record of the meeting.
+If the meeting is held by teleconference, a recording shall be kept as the permanent record of the meeting and should be transcribed into a written document.

 2.14.11 Routine administrative expenditures of the office of the Triton Principal Herald and its staff required by College of Arms and/or College of Heralds policy do not require specific pre-authorization by the CoHS Financial Committee.
-Such expenditures include purchase of supplies and postage for submissions notification letters, routine College of Arms and/or College of Heralds correspondence and/or payment of submissions fees to the College of Arms.
+Such expenditures include the purchase of supplies and postage for submission notification letters, routine College of Arms and/or College of Heralds correspondence, and/or payment of submissions fees to the College of Arms.

-2.14.12 All other expenditures, including purchase of books, office supplies and other materials by the office of the Triton Principal Herald and its staff, require pre- authorization by a vote of no less than two-thirds of the CoHS Financial Committee, one of whom must be the Triton Principal Herald.
-In cases of emergency, any two of the three required officers on the CoHS Financial Committee (Triton Principal Herald, Golden Dolphin Herald and Coral Branch Pursuivant) may authorize expenditures without a meeting of the College of Heralds & Scribes Financial Committee as a whole.
+2.14.12 All other expenditures, including purchase of books, office supplies, and other materials by the office of the Triton Principal Herald and its staff, require pre-authorization by a vote of no less than two-thirds of the CoHS Financial Committee, one of whom must be the Triton Principal Herald.
+In cases of emergency, any two of the three required officers on the CoHS Financial Committee (Triton Principal Herald, Golden Dolphin Herald, and Coral Branch Pursuivant) may authorize expenditures without a meeting of the College of Heralds & Scribes Financial Committee.

 2.15 College of Heralds Sponsored Events

-2.15.1 Potential autocrats shall present a written, itemized budget for an event to the College of Heralds & Scribes Financial Committee at least three months prior to the event date and before any expenditure for the event is made and before the event flyer has been published.
+2.15.1 Potential Event Stewards shall present a written, itemized budget for an event to the College of Heralds & Scribes Financial Committee at least three months before the event date before any expenditure for the event is made, and before the event flyer has been published.
 The CoHS Financial Committee must authorize any itemized expenditure in excess of the approved amount.
-The budget may include provisions to waive gate and feast fees for sitting Monarchs, Their Heirs, and the event's Autocrat/Event Steward, Head Gatekeeper/Troll and Head Cook.
+The budget may include provisions to waive gate and feast fees for sitting Monarchs, Their Heirs, and the event's Event Steward, Head Gatekeeper, and Head Cook.

 2.15.2 The Coral Branch Pursuivant must receive event-related receipts and requests for reimbursement within fourteen days of the event.

 2.15.3 Event refund requests must be received in writing no later than ten days after the event.
 Feast refund may be provided if the feast spot was resold to another attendee.
-All refunds shall be paid by check from the group's checking account.
-No refund shall be issued until the event books have been closed and all reservation checks have cleared.
+All refunds shall be paid by check or by refund of the original payment method from the branch's checking account.
+No refunds shall be issued until the event books have been closed and all reservation checks have cleared.
 No funds shall be removed from the cash box except as change for funds received.

-2.15.4 The event financial report shall be completed by the event autocrat and presented to the College of Heralds & Scribes Financial Committee after the event books have been closed.
+2.15.4 The Event Steward shall complete the event financial report after the event books have been closed, with copies provided to the College of Heralds & Scribes Financial Committee